behu-kea/ITA23-2-sem/applikationsudvikling/07-Firebase-Authentication.md

 Understand <u>HOW</u> user registration works in the sample application.

-- Trace the onSuccess function from the Navigation composable to where it is executed in the
+- Trace the onSuccess function from the Navigation composable to where it is executed.